validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

     - iot-frontend
     - iot-software-sensor

-The use of this blueprint depends on having at least one running Red Hat OpenShift cluster.
+The use of this pattern depends on having at least one running Red Hat OpenShift cluster.
 It is desirable to have a cluster for deploying the data center assets and a separate cluster(s) for the factory assets.